Find Affordable College Courses

 $12,404 Average Tuition & Fees

-The average tuition and fees for an in-state undergraduate at University of Arizona are $12,404 a year.
+In-state tuition fees for undergraduate students at University of Arizona are $12,404 per year.
 Urban Planning majors at University of Arizona take out an average of $23,250 in student loans while working on their egree.
 The average monthly payment of a loan this size is about $980, assuming that the borrower is on a 10-year repayment plan.

 Best Value Urban & Regional Planning Colleges in the Southwest Region

-Explore all the Best Value Urban & Regional Planning Schools in the Southwest Area or other specific states within that region.
+Explore all the Best Value Urban & Regional Planning Colleges in the Southwest Area or other specific states within that region.

 State Degrees Awarded